 The hike to the top is also mostly under tree cover so there’s plenty of shade if you come on a sunny day.
 But once you reach the top, there is significantly less.
 The quintessential exposed granite, rocks, and boulders of Acadia make up most of the summit of the Great Head.

 My dad and I stayed at the top for quite awhile.
 Mostly because we spotted a seal in the waters far below us.
 And so I lingered, binoculars glued to my eyes, waiting for his return.

 The seal popped up several times (with long intervals in between) before disappearing and swimming away.
 I have a thing for seals.
 And I was so excited that I was able to see one on this trip.

 If you want to see a seal, definitely bring binoculars.
 But I think we were also just very lucky that day.
 Seeing one here is not a guarantee.
 In fact, when I’ve hiked this trail again, I haven’t seen any seals.

 After leaving the summit, the trail then makes it way across the top of the Great Head.

 Then Sand Beach & the Beehive popped into view.
-This was my favorite view from the Great Head.
+I think this was my favorite view from the Great Head trail.